Business Continuity Initiatives

 Creation of BCM documents and maintenance Facilitating the creation of documents such as Emergency Response Plans (ERP*), Crisis Management Plans (CMP*), and Business Continuity Plans (BCP*) at our key locations and key departments.

-Global BCM Meeting Convening meetings twice a year with members in charge of risk management at each overseas location to discuss system development and share information to raise awareness of risk management.
+Global BCM Meeting Convening meetings twice a year with personnel in charge of crisis management at each overseas headquarters to discuss system development and share information to raise awareness of crisis management

-Conducting risk management exercises Conducting annual exercise drills at the Risk Management Group and at key locations, covering each important theme.
+Conducting risk management exercises Conducting exercise drills at the Crisis Management Group and other stakeholders according to their level of importance.

 Recent Initiatives